J.P. Crawford Player Props: Mariners vs. Rangers

-J.P.
-Crawford -- with an on-base percentage of .289 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Seattle Mariners versus the Texas Rangers, with Andrew Heaney on the hill, on June 3 at 4:05 PM ET.
+The Seattle Mariners, including J.P.
+Crawford (.267 on-base percentage in past 10 games, 80 points below season-long percentage), battle starter Nathan Eovaldi and the Texas Rangers at Globe Life Field, Sunday at 2:35 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rangers.
+He had a hitless showing in his last game (0-for-3) against the Rangers.

 J.P.
 Crawford Game Info & Props vs. the Rangers